msp-strath/cs208-logic/pages/packages.md

    }
    ```

-The computer's job is to find out whether or not
+The computer's job is to find out whether or not there is a set of packages to install that satisfies all the above constraints.
+It does this by finding out whether or not the formula `conflicts & dependencies & requirements` is satisfiable.
+If there it, then we know that there is a package installation plan such that (a) no conflicting packages will be installed; (b) all packages' dependencies will be met; and (c) all the required packages are installed.

 ### Putting it all together